Goodbye October...Hello Gingerbread Latte

 Have you heard of No-Spend November?
 I've seen this mentioned on a few different websites recently and the focus seems to be on minimizing spending AND only buying essentials.
 Check out this article if you want to learn more.
 While I haven't fully embraced it I am totally onside with saving $5 every morning and substituting my Starbucks Latte with this homemade festive gingerbread latte that is made so easily leveraging the simple gingerbread syrup I shared with you last week.
 What would you do with an extra $100-150 a month?
 So many options: new shoes, save for a holiday, be uber-responsible add to my retirement account, etc...

 If you like frothed milk as much as I do there are many ways to accomplish the effect at home.
 Here are a handful of my favorites that you can use to make your own lattes at home.

 - If you have an awesome blender like my fave Vitamix Pro 750 then you can simply add milk to your blender jar and run the hot/soup setting.
 You will have perfect steamy milk with a good layer of froth on top.

 - You can go a bit more old school and use a milk frother.
-These come in manual and automatic versions – I have both which were purchased before I ever had a Vitamix and I can attest that both of these options work well.
-With the manual frother you can use both really cold milk and hot milk to froth.
-Can be great to use for cold lattes.
+These come in manual and automatic versions - I have both which were purchased before I ever had a Vitamix and I can attest that both of these options work well.
+With the manual frother, you can use both really cold milk and hot milk to froth.
+It can be great to use for cold lattes.

 Give any and all of these a try and you'll never have to trek out in the snow to get to your local Starbucks or coffee shop.
 You can be your own barista and impress all your guests, or even just yourself!